 Print Location: R 155.92 H19 2008

 Provides comprehensive information on the state of current research on attachment, as well as historical background and future directions.
-Find it on Floor 1M of the library.

 Covers infant development, risk and protective factors, assessment, psychopathology, intervention, and applications of infant mental health.
 Written by experts, this work is vital for anyone interested in early intervention.